The Kiwis who broke down in the way

 2002-2009

 The above table clearly shows that not only did these players miss a large number of Tests but had short Test careers ranging from 6-9 Years.
 However, post 2010, New Zealand bowlers have considerably improved on this front.
-Tim Southee, Trent Boult, Neil Wagner have had longer careers while Kyle Jamieson, Matt Henry seems to have capability to have longer careers.
+Tim Southee, Trent Boult, Neil Wagner have had longer careers, while Kyle Jamieson, Matt Henry seem to have the capability to have longer careers.

 The above stats show what this generation could have achieved had they been fit and injury free, a story of what could have been!!